30stomercury/ungram-tokenization/README.md

 More details can be found in the original paper:
 - [Subword Regularization: Improving Neural Network Translation Models with Multiple Subword Candidates](https://aclanthology.org/P18-1007/)

+### Key features
+- Store frequent substrings with a trie.
+- Prune the search space with maximum substring length during Viterbi decoding.

 ### Compile
 ```